wsowens/website/content/update2022.md

 Finally, I think I need to lower my expectations for each individual blog post.
 Not to choose quality over quality, but more formal posts with figures, tables, and code like [my previous one](https://ovvens.com/etc/2000x) take a tremendous amount of time.
-Going forward, I'm going to try to focus on on week-to-week things that I stumble upon or want to share.
+Going forward, I'm going to try to focus more on week-to-week things that I stumble upon and want to share.
-I'll still try to do larger formal posts once every few months, and hopefully these will get easier to do as I blog more frequently.
+I'll still try to do larger, more formal posts once every few months, and hopefully these will get easier to do as I blog more frequently.

 If you've been reading up until this point, thanks for sticking with me.
 If you're reading this in the future, with any luck I'll live up to the new scheme I outlined here.
 Either way, thanks for reading!